-The priority 123 of the BPs launch at the 1^{st} control point with a maximum total remaining time of 292 is the most favorable/acceptable since it has the shortest execution time for all orders.
+The priority 123 of the BPs launch at the 1st control point with a maximum total remaining time of 292 is the most favorable/acceptable since it has the shortest execution time for all orders.
 To determine how launch priorities will change at subsequent competitive points, we introduce the d_i parameter, which determines deviations from the highest value of 292 corresponding to the current value for all priorities.
-Accordingly, for 292, the value of d_1 is 0, and for each subsequent priority they are determined by the difference between the highest and the current value (Table 3).
-The parameter d_i determines the change in the remaining time when adjusting the initiation (launch) priorities at subsequent competitive points.
-At the 1^{st} run, according to the criterion of the maximum total remaining execution time of the corresponding BP, the priorities for launching of all BPs are set at the 1^{st} competitive point.
-Also in the 1^{st} competitive point, the best priority is selected to have the value of d_2 equal to 0.
-According to the d_2 value the remaining execution time of each order is determined.
-In the same manner, the d_i values are sequentially computed at each subsequent competitive point with the choice of the next best priority from the d_1 passing values of the corresponding point.
+Accordingly, for 292, the value of d1 is 0, and for each subsequent priority they are determined by the difference between the highest and the current value (Table 3).The parameter d_i determines the change in the remaining time when adjusting the initiation (launch) priorities at subsequent competitive points.
+At the 1st run, according to the criterion of the maximum total remaining execution time of the corresponding BP, the priorities for launching of all BPs are set at the 1st competitive point.
+Also in the 1st competitive point, the best priority is selected to have the value of d2 equal to 0.
+According to the d2 value the remaining execution time of each order is determined.
+In the same manner, the d_i values are sequentially computed at each subsequent competitive point.
+Thus, using the values of the next best priority from the d1 passing values of the corresponding point.
+Thus, using the values of the maximum remaining total execution time of all orders, the optimal priority of passing BP at each competitive point is determined to the d1 passing values of the corresponding point.
 Thus, using the values of the maximum remaining total execution time of all orders, the optimal priority of passing BP at each competitive point is determined in Table 4.